 Hashed ID is defined as follows:

-Hashed_ID is the Cyclic Redundancy Check value of b31, b30…, b0 of S-TMSI, computed according to CRC-32 algorithm in [34], and
+Hashed_ID is the Cyclic Redundancy Check value of b31, b30…, b0 of S-TMSI, computed according to CRC-32 algorithm in ITU-T Rec.
+V.42 [34], and

-S-TMSI = <b39, b38, …, b0> as defined in [35]
+S-TMSI = <b39, b38, …, b0> as defined in 3GPP TS 23.003 [35]

 8 Logged measurements

-The UE may be configured to perform logging of measurement results in RRC_IDLE mode with the LoggedMeasurementsConfiguration message as specified in TS 36.331 [3].
+The UE may be configured to perform logging of measurement results in RRC_IDLE mode with the LoggedMeasurementsConfiguration message as specified in MFA TS 36.331 [3].
 This configuration is valid while the logging duration timer is running.

 If the configuration of logged measurements is valid, the UE shall perform logging of measurement results if all of the following conditions are met: